tim-smart/effect-io-ai/effect/Schedule-zipRight.md

 # zipRight

-The same as `intersect` but ignores the left output.
+The same as {@link intersect} but ignores the left output.

 To import and use `zipRight` from the "Schedule" module: